Live Chat Now

 Medical billing programs typically include coursework in medical terminology, health data requirements and standards and medical coding classification systems.

-At DeVry, we can help prepare you to pursue career opportunities in medical billing and coding with skills-focused certificate and degree programs like our medical Billing and Coding Undergraduate Certificate, Healthcare Information Technology Associate Degree or our Bachelor’s Degree with a Specialization in Health Information Management that not only immerse you in this specialized field but can help you prepare to pursue industry-relevant certifications that may be needed for career entry or advancement.
+At DeVry, we can help prepare you to pursue career opportunities in medical billing and coding with skills-focused certificate and degree programs like our Undergraduate Certificate Programs in Medical Billing and Coding, our Associate Degree in Health Information Technology or our Bachelor’s Degree Specialization in Health Information Management that not only immerse you in this specialized field but can help you prepare to pursue industry-relevant certifications that may be needed for career entry or advancement.

 As noted by the BLS, employers may prefer to hire medical records specialists who’ve earned certifications or expect them to earn them shortly after being hired.
-Industry-specific certification programs that apply to medical billing specialists and medical coders help demonstrate the specific skills required for this career, like the Certified Professional Biller (CPB), offered by the American Academy of Professional Coders (AAPC).
-This certification verifies a biller's proficiency in submitting claims within national health care regulations and their understanding of private and government-funded insurance plans.
-It also tests a biller's familiarity with the numerical codes assigned to medical procedures.
+Industry-specific certification programs that apply to medical billing specialists and medical coders help demonstrate the specific skills required for this career, like the Certified Professional Coder (CPC®), offered by the American Academy of Professional Coders (AAPC).
+This certification is for professional coders who specialize in coding for procedures or services done through a doctor’s office by either a doctor, physician’s assistant or nurse practitioner.
+Accurate coding ensures that the billing process goes smoothly.

-To gain experience in medical billing while pursuing your education or certification, you may want to consider applying for an entry-level position in a medical office.
+To gain work experience in medical billing while pursuing your education or certification, you may want to consider applying for an entry-level position in a medical office or provider.
 This will allow you to gain exposure to the healthcare industry, build your resume and develop contacts that could help you land your first job once you’ve completed your education.

 Medical Billing Specialist Skills